jinyuan-jia/jinyuan-jia.github.io/_teaching/2023fall-tml.md

 | 16 | 12/07 |Project Presentation| ||

 ## Paper Review
-- Deadline: Monday and Wednesday 11:59 pm (EST).
+- Deadline: Monday or Wednesday 11:59 pm (EST).
+One paper per week.
 Please send your review to this email address: psutrustworthyml@gmail.com, and send it in a single thread (by replying).
 Note that ChatGPT should not be used to write the review.

 ## Group
 - Students can form groups of at most 2 students for the lecture and class project.